kmerfeld/huffman_CSCI_415/README.md

 Type 'make ' into the command prompt.
 That's all.

 ## To Run
+> Type './CreateFile' into the command promp and then enter the size (in GB) of the file to compress

-Type './HuffmanCoding' into the command prompt and then follow the prompts.
+> Type './HuffmanCoding' into the command prompt and then follow the prompts